 Up next, destination number four on our Angkor tour: Ta Prohm.
-And despite it not being as famous as Angkor Wat, this was both Inna and my favorite ruins in all of Angkor.
+And despite it not being as famous as Angkor Wat, this was Inna and my favorite ruins Angkor.

 There is one reason Ta Prohm is the best: trees.
 Now Inna and I are from California, so we’ve seen some spectacular trees, but trees growing out of stone?
 Trees completely destroying stone structures with their massive tree powers?
 We’ve never seen anything like that.

 Seriously, have you ever seen anything like this?